- I made an edit, but the change isn't showing up. Did I do something wrong?

 Most likely, you haven't waited long enough for the site's caches to clear.
 Your site's pages are held in memory for a period of time so that they can be served up quickly to visitors.
-It may take up to an hour for the changes to show up, particularly if you are logged out.
+It may take up to ten minutes for the changes to show up, particularly if you are logged out.
 In the case of course-related information, it may take up to six hours.
 If it's been longer than that, go ahead and contact our team.

 Common mistakes that cause content to "not appear":

 - Profiles: forgetting to check the Display in Directory box, Status, and/or Departmental Role fields

 - Events: incorrectly checking the Academic Calendar category (only true academic calendar dates like holidays and dates of instruction should receive this designation)